weaveworks/profiles/.github/ISSUE_TEMPLATE/bug_report.md

 **Logs**
 <!--
-Include the output of the command line when running pctl.
+Include the output of the command line when running profiles.
 Make sure you redact any sensitive information before posting.
 If the output is long, please consider a Gist, or an html details tag.
 -->